 Dashi is a Japanese broth made with konbu, which is dried kelp, and katsuo-bushi, the flakes of dried fish (bonito).
-The broth is light, yet deeply flavorful, giving the essence of the sea to anything you add it to.
-It imparts an immediate Japanese flavor to any dish, yet it isn’t “fishy”.
-I like to add it to Asian soups and sauces, as it is a quick and easy way to get a flavorful liquid without resorting to complicated preparations or packaged meat broths.
+The broth is light yet deeply flavorful, giving the essence of the sea to anything made with it.
+It imparts a recognizable Japanese flavor to any dish, yet it isn’t “fishy”.
+I like to use it as a base for Asian soups and sauces, as it is a quick and easy way to get a flavorful liquid without resorting to complicated preparations or packaged meat broths.

 Dashi is incredibly convenient.
-The ingredients can live in your cupboard for ages and it only takes about 15 minutes to make, “mostly unattended” as the cookbooks say.
-You only need to know how to boil water for this one.
+The ingredients can live in your cupboard for ages and it only takes about 15 minutes to make.
+If you know how to boil water you have all the necessary skills.

-The only difficult thing about dashi is sourcing the fish flakes.
-I can’t get them at my local Asian store, so I’ve been purchasing them online.
-The konbu (dried kelp) is usually available in any Asian store, but can also be sourced online.
+Sourcing the fish flakes is the only difficulty.
+I can’t get them at my local Asian store, so I’ve been purchasing katsuo-bushi online.
+The konbu (dried kelp) is usually available in most Asian stores, but can also be sourced online.

 How I do it: